imanghafoori1/laravel-heyman/README.md

-## :ribbon::ribbon::ribbon: HeyMan bring "Tell don't ask" priciple in your laravel app :ribbon::ribbon::ribbon:
+## :ribbon::ribbon: Hey Man conform to "Tell don't ask" priciple in your laravel app :ribbon::ribbon:

 ### Built with :heart: for every smart laravel developer